yduf/yduf.github.io/_posts/2025-08-09-app-calibre.md

 ---
 > a powerful and easy to use e-book manager. - [Home](https://calibre-ebook.com/about)

-But Work as a repo and copy every book inside its own library.
+It work as a repo and will [copy every book inside its own folder](https://manual.calibre-ebook.com/faq.html#id32).